shawkui/shawkui.github.io/_pages/about.md

 Projects and Awards
 ======
-* AIRS Talent of PhD Research Program of Academic Year of 2020-2021
+* AIRS Talent of Ph.D.
+Research Program of Academic Year of 2020-2021